 Paul had a career of over 30 years with Boots Manufacturing division in Nottingham, spanning pharmaceutical research chemist, chemical plant production manager, pharmaceutical production manager, New Products Project manager, and Technical Group manager.

-Paul and his wife Janet moved to Morton in 2011, and are enthusiastic about involvement in the community.
-They have 3 daughters, now living in St Albans, Bingham, and Manchester, so are very keenly aware of the internet demands and expectations for a modern family home, especially when the children and their families now visit from ‘superfast’ areas!
+Paul and Janet moved to Morton in 2011, and are enthusiastic about involvement in the community.
+They have 3 daughters, living in St Albans, Bingham, and Manchester, so were very keenly aware of the internet demands and expectations from a modern family, especially when the children and their families visit from ‘superfast’ areas!

-Paul and Janet ran a small mail-order internet business from home for over 10 years, which highlighted the need for good connection speeds, sadly lacking in Morton.
+Paul and Janet ran a small mail-order internet business from home for over 10 years, which highlighted the need for good connection speeds, which before F4RN were sadly lacking in Morton.